-Every local authority in New Zealand is required to produce a District/City Plan (the “Plan”) which specifies the rules relating to development or use of land within a local authority’s authorised jurisdiction.
+Every local authority in New Zealand is required to produce a City Plan (the “Plan”) which specifies the rules relating to development or use of land within a local authority’s authorised jurisdiction.

 The Bay of Plenty Regional Council plans tend to concentrate on particular parts of the environment, like the coast, soil, a river or the air.
 They set out how discharges or activities involving these resources will be managed to stop the resources being degraded or polluted.
-District plans concern the use and development of land and contaminated land.
-At the moment the Tauranga area is covered by two plans – the Operative Tauranga District Plan and the Proposed Tauranga City Plan.
-Generally speaking, until appeals on the latter document are resolved, you must refer to both Plans and apply the most restrictive provision.
+City Plans concern the use and development of land and contaminated land.

 There are some activities that may be specifically authorised by the RMA or may be permitted activities authorised by rules in the Plan.
 Any activities that are not permitted by the RMA or by a rule in a Plan require a resource consent before they can be carried out.

 When do I need a resource consent?

 When you wish to build or use your land in a way that does not comply with the rules of the Plan or the RMA, you need to get a resource consent.

 Whether you need a resource consent at all or what type of consent you need depends on what you want to do and how it is classified in the Plan.